lauraalyson/lauraalyson/README.md

 [Email](mailto:lauraalyson3@gmail.com)

-I am a Full-Stack Software Engineer, operating with a designer  tool belt to build uniquely efficient and forward-thinking projects.
+I am a Full-Stack Developer, operating with a designer  tool belt to build uniquely efficient and forward-thinking projects.
 Currently located in New York, NY, available for remote work.

 Frontend         |      Backend       |      Other